SummerXiX/OneQestionADay/README.md

   - Five js files

 - Models:
-  - Four models: User, Profile, Card, Reading,
+  - Four models: User, Profile, Card, & Reading
-  - CardSchema has name, number, and img as properties
+  - CardSchema has name, number, and img as properties.
   - ReadingSchema has user referencing the Profile model, card1, card2, card3, and comment as properties.

 - Controllers:
-  - Four js files: cards.js, myProfile.js, newReading.js, pastReading.js
+  - Four js files: cards.js, myProfile.js, newReading.js, & pastReading.js

 - Views:
-  - Essentially has an ejs file  for each route's endpoint page.
+  - Essentially have an ejs file  for each route's endpoint page.

 - Database:
-  - a JSON file that contains data about the 78 cards.
+  - a JSON file that contains data about all 78 cards.
   - The JSON file is parsed in one of the controllers/controller function files.

 - Images:
-  - Images of the 78 cards are stored in public/images/cards
+  - Images of the 78 cards are stored in public/images/cards.

 -------------------------------------------------------